-These soft chocolate chip almond cookies are rich with almond flour, almond butter and fragrant honey.
-Gluten-free, they’re perfectly sweet, not too much, not too little, with plenty of chunky chocolate morsels.
-Now that’s a mouthful!
+These chocolate chip almond cookies are rich with almond flour, almond butter and fragrant honey.
+Gluten-free, they’re perfectly sweet, not too much, not too little, with plenty of chunky chocolate morsels in every bite.

-Click here to PIN these Chocolate Chip Almond Cookies!
+Click here to PIN these Almond Flour Chocolate Chip Cookies!

 More Letty’s Kitchen Chocolate Chip Cookies: